Lincoln Hospital and Clinics want to ensure our patients and communities stay informed about Novel Coronavirus (COVID-19)

 We are also preserving minimal tests for patient-contact-only medical providers who are at high-risk of contracting COVID-19 should we have a confirmed case in our facilities.
 It is important that we make these tests available to healthcare providers and first responders so we can quickly determine if they have been infected in an effort to preserve our healthcare workforce.
 Otherwise, they would have to isolate at home for 14 days and we would come up against a staffing shortage that would affect our ability to care for patients.

 Testing in our clinics: If you are experiencing symptoms of COVID-19 and you do not need to be hospitalized, please CALL your primary care provider.
-If you need to be seen, you will be scheduled at our curbside clinic at the Davenport Clinic where they may determine you need to be tested for COVID-19.
+If you need to be seen, you will be scheduled at our screening clinic at the Davenport Clinic where they may determine you need to be tested for COVID-19.
 Other testing may occur prior to this in order to rule out other respiratory illnesses.
-If they determine testing is appropriate, they will swab your nasal passage and send the specimen to an approved lab for testing.
-We cannot process tests for COVID-19 at the Lincoln Hospital Lab.
-Currently, there is a waiting period for the results of those tests.
+If they determine testing is appropriate, they will swab your nasal passage and send the specimen to the lab for testing.
+The waiting period for your test results will depend on the type of test used.
 Depending on your symptoms and their severity, you will either be asked to self-isolate at home or you will be admitted to the hospital.
 Alternatively, your provider may determine you do NOT need to be tested, at which point, they will advise you on a treatment plan.

 Testing at the hospital: The same procedure will happen in our ER as within our clinics.
-If you are experiencing severe symptoms of COVID-19 (difficulty breathing and temperature over 103*), the ER provider will determine if you need to be tested for the virus.
+If you are experiencing severe symptoms of COVID-19, the ER provider will determine if you need to be tested for the virus.
 Other testing may occur prior to this in order to rule out other respiratory illnesses.
-If they determine testing is appropriate, they will swab your nasal passage and send the specimen to an approved lab for testing.
-We cannot process tests for COVID-19 at the Lincoln Hospital Lab as is consistent with all hospital labs at this time.
-Currently, there is a waiting period for the results of those tests.
+If they determine testing is appropriate, they will swab your nasal passage and send the specimen to the lab for testing.
+The waiting period for your test results will depend on the type of test used.
 Depending on your symptoms and their severity, you will either be asked to self-isolate at home or you will be admitted to the hospital.
 Alternatively, your provider may determine you do NOT need to be tested, at which point, they will advise you on a treatment plan.

 Please continue to see your primary care provider for your regularly scheduled visits.
 Do not neglect your healthcare needs.
 We are also making other adjustments to our services:

-- Davenport Clinic: The Davenport Clinic is open during our regular business hours, Monday - Friday, 9am - 4:30pm and Saturday, 10am-12pm.
+- Davenport Clinic: The Davenport Clinic is open during our regular business hours, Monday - Friday, 9am - 4:30pm.
 Appointments must be made prior to coming into the clinic; no walk-ins at this time.
 However, we are usually able to accommodate same-day appointments.
 Patients with respiratory symptoms will be sent to the curbside clinic on the west side of the Davenport Clinic.
 If you need other accommodations for your appointment, please let us know and we will do our best to accommodate your needs so you can continue your healthcare.
-All patients will be screened from their cars for COVID-19 symptoms upon arrival at our health campus in Davenport.
+All patients will be screened for COVID-19 symptoms upon entry to the clinic.
 If symptoms are present, the patient's healthcare provider will be notified and they will make a recommendation for care.

 - Reardan & Wilbur Clinics: The Reardan & Wilbur Clinics are open during regular business hours, Monday - Friday, 9am - 4:30pm.
-Appointments must be made prior to coming into the clinic; no walk-ins at this time and no MA visits at the Wilbur Clinic.
+Appointments must be made prior to coming into the clinic; no walk-ins at this time.
 However, we are usually able to accommodate same-day appointments.
 Patients with respiratory symptoms will be send to the curbside clinic at the Davenport Clinic.
 If you need other accommodations for your appointment, please let us know and we will do our best to accommodate your needs so you can continue your healthcare.